Ghost 6 theme for newsrooms

 Built for the reader, not just the publisher.

-Local bookmarks that need no API key.
-Reader controls for text size and color mode.
-Both persist across visits and sync across tabs.
+Bookmarks that need no API key.
+Reader controls for text size and colour mode.
+Both persist between visits, both sync across tabs, neither asks the reader to sign up.

 A membership conversion path baked into every page.